-- 1. DBE CONTRACT GOAL - a.
+1. DBE CONTRACT GOAL

+- a.
 The DBE participation goal for this contract is set forth in the DBE Special Provisions. - b.
 The successful bidder shall exercise all necessary and reasonable steps to ensure that DBE firms perform services or provide materials on this contract in an amount that meets or exceeds the DBE contract goal and commitment.
 Submitting the bid, including electronically, shall constitute an agreement by the bidder that it will meet or exceed the DBE contract goal and commitment or make good faith efforts to show that it could not meet the goal or commitment, if awarded the contract.
-Failure to meet the contract goal or make good faith efforts to meet the contract goal or make good faith efforts to section 3.E., resulting in the contract being awarded to the next lowest responsible and responsive bidder. - c.
-When a surety company assumes control over a project (including hiring another prime Contractor), in whole or in part, the provisions within this DBE Supplemental Specification applies.
+Failure to meet the contract goal or make good faith efforts to meet the contract goal, will result in the bid being considered irregular and rejected, subject to section 3.E., resulting in the contract being awarded to the next lowest responsible and responsive bidder. - C. When a surety company assumes control over a project (including hiring another prime Contractor), in whole or in part, the provisions within this DBE Supplemental Specification applies.